-Of course, Madrid is an incredible city to visit all year round, but visiting in winter feels like stepping into a dream destination, with fairy lights adorning its historic streets and parks and the festive spirit in the air.
+Of course, Madrid is an incredible city to visit all year round, but visiting in winter feels like a dream destination to me, with lights adorning its historic streets, parks and squares and the Madrid Christmas Market taking place in Plaza Mayor.

-In this article, I’ll guide you through the popular Madrid Christmas Market, ensuring you can experience the very best of this event in the Spanish capital.
+In this article, I’ll guide you through everything you need to plan a visit based on my experience of the Spanish capital.

 Madrid Christmas Market 2023

-Madrid Christmas Market dates: Late November to 31st December 2023.
+Madrid Christmas Market dates: 24th November to 31st December 2023.

 Location: Plaza Mayor.

 Opening times: Sunday to Thursday: 10am to 9pm.
-Friday, Saturday and Christmas Eve: 10am to 10pm.
+Friday and Saturday: 10am to 10pm.

 Christmas Day: Closed.